elasticpath/elasticpath-dev/guides/How-To/Subscriptions/dunning.md

 - Configure a dunning rule that defines:

-    - sets this dunning rule to be the default for the store.
     - the unit of time used to measure the intervals between payment attempts or retries is days.
     - the number of intervals to wait between each payment retry attempt is 2.
     - the number of times Subscriptions attempts payments retries before an action is taken is 10.
     - the action to take if payment is not successful is to close the subscription.

-- Make the dunning rule default.
+- Makes the dunning rule default.
-- List your dunning rules.
+- Lists your dunning rules.
-- Demonstrate what happens when a payment fails.
+- Demonstrates what happens when a payment fails.
-- Demonstrate how subscribers can query their payments.
+- Demonstrates how subscribers can query their payments.
 - Demonstrate how you can retrieve an invoice, check its status and resume an inactive subscription.
-- Update a dunning rule.
+- Updates a dunning rule.
-- Delete a dunning rule from a store.
+- Deletes a dunning rule from a store.

 ## Making Your API Calls